whoisdsmith/VAULTSIDIAN/Blog/mthrfckr/how-they-make-you-feel.md

-# How they make you feel
+# How They Make You Feel

 Throughout life, I've often heard people say “you never forget the way people make you feel”
 and that is.. so spot on.